Waukegan, Illinois

 Waukegan (/wəˈkiːɡən/ wə-KEE-ghən) is a city in Lake County, Illinois, United States, and its county seat.
 Located 36 mi north of Chicago, Waukegan is a satellite city within the greater Chicago metropolitan area.
+Its population was 89,321 at the 2020 census.

-As of the 2020 census, its population was 89,321, making it the most populous city in Lake County, the seventh-most populous city within the Chicago metropolitan area and the 10th-most populous city in Illinois.
-However, unlike nearby wealthy North Shore suburbs, Waukegan has long been classified by the Illinois state government as overall "socioeconomically distressed" despite having some middle class inhabitants.
+Waukegan is the most populous city in Lake County, the seventh-most populous city within the Chicago metropolitan area, and the 10th-most populous city in Illinois.
+Waukegan has historically been more industrial in comparison to neighboring wealthy North Shore suburbs; it has long been classified by the Illinois state government as "socioeconomically distressed" despite having some middle class inhabitants.

 History

 Founding and 19th century

 The site of present-day Waukegan was recorded as Rivière du Vieux Fort ("Old Fort River") and Wakaygagh on a 1778 map by Thomas Hutchins.
 By the 1820s, the French name had become "Small Fort River" in English, and the settlement was known as "Little Fort".
 The name "Waukegance" and then "Waukegan" (meaning "little fort"; cf. Potawatomi wakaigin "fort" or "fortress") was created by John H. Kinzie and Solomon Juneau, and the new name was adopted on March 31, 1849.

 Waukegan had an abolitionist community dating to these early days.
 In 1853, residents commemorated the anniversary of emancipation of slaves in the British Empire with a meeting.
 Waukegan arguably has the distinction of being the only place where Abraham Lincoln failed to finish a speech.
 When he was campaigning in the town in 1860, he was interrupted by a ringing fire alarm.

 During the middle of the 19th century, Waukegan was becoming an important industrial hub.
 Industries included ship and wagon building, flour milling, sheep raising, pork packing, and dairying.
 William Besley's Waukegan Brewing Company was one of the most successful of these businesses, being able to sell beyond America.
 The construction of the Chicago and Milwaukee Railway through Waukegan by 1855 stimulated the growth and rapid transformation and development of the city's industry, so much that nearly 1000 ships were visiting Waukegan harbor every year.
 During the 1860s, a substantial German population began to grow inside the city.

 Waukegan's development began in many ways with the arrival of industries such as United States Sugar Refinery, which opened in 1890, Washburn & Moen.
 This barbed-wire manufacturer prompted both labor migration and land speculation beginning in 1891, U.S. Starch Works, and Thomas Brass and Iron Works.
 Immigrants followed, mostly from southeastern Europe and Scandinavia, with large groups from Sweden, Finland, and Lithuania.
 The town also became home to a considerable Armenian population.
 One member of this community, Monoog Curezhin, even became embroiled in an aborted plot to assassinate Sultan Abdul Hamid II, reviled for his involvement in massacres of Armenians in the Ottoman Empire.
 Curezhin lost two fingers on his right hand while testing explosives for this purpose in Waukegan in 1904.